The United States Patent and Trademark Office (USPTO) categorizes marks into 45 specific trademark classes.

 Class 1: Chemical Goods — Class 1 is a very broad category encompassing many different chemical goods.
 It includes chemicals used in industry, science, photography, agriculture, horticulture, and forestry, as well as many others.

 Class 2: Paints — Class 2 is for paints, varnishes and lacquers, preservatives, and other colorants.
 Additionally, Class 2 covers certain foil and powder metals for artists.

 Class 3: Perfumes and Personal Hygiene — Class 3 includes all soaps and personal hygiene items, such as perfumes, cosmetics, hair products, and shaving products.
 Detergent, bleaches, and abrasives for household cleaning and polishing also fall under this class.

-Class 4: Fuels, Oils, and Illuminants – Class 4 includes both liquid fuels, such as gasoline or some alcohols, and solid fuels, such as coal.
+Class 4: Fuels, Oils, and Illuminants — Class 4 includes both liquid fuels, such as gasoline or some alcohols, and solid fuels, such as coal.
 In a similar way, wax, wood, and other illuminants are also covered here.
 Finally, the Nice agreement also includes some green energy services, even those that would otherwise avoid the term “fuel,” in this class.
-This is because Class 4 covers most products which are used to make electrical energy.
+This is because Class 4 also covers most products that are used to make electrical energy.